tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-6-tips-for-being-a-rock-star-technical-writer-in-the-workplace.md

 The quicker I respond to emails and messages, the more people feel connected and listened to.
 Even if I can respond in a terse way (logging the issue as a ticket for further work later), this responsiveness helps build rapport and trust.
 In fact, knowing that often the faster I respond, the less detail I need to include, can be a motivator for responding quickly.
 (Also, my kids tell me that with texts, lengthy responses are a sign that I'm getting old.)

-I'm not quite sure how to respond quickly without losing efficiency and flow with my current tasks, and I know some productivity experts recommend shutting down email so you can focus.
+I'm not quite sure how to respond quickly without losing efficiency and flow with my current tasks.
+I know some productivity experts recommend shutting down email (and blocking out all other distractions) so you can focus.
 And yet, prompt responses seem to improve relationships and communication so much, I'm hesitant to let messages sit (and easily get buried and forgotten).

 ## Tip #3: Iterate on content multiple times

 Writing docs for complex content requires a few iterations to get right.
-If you get the right SMEs reviewing the content, take them through several rounds of reviews and edits before you get it to the needed level.
+Once I get the right SMEs reviewing the content, I try to take them through several rounds of reviews and edits before I get it to the needed level.
 Most of my documents go through half a dozen or more SME reviews before they're ready for distribution.
 First drafts are almost always poor, but by the time I get to versions 7-8, the content looks solid.
 I try to go in with the assumption that I'm going to be generating lots of drafts before I get this content right.

 For the first draft, I don't spend too much time on language and granular details.
 I make sure I have the general shape and content chunking right.
 Most of the time, I talk SMEs through what I've written in the first draft (rather than having them read it) so I can gauge whether I have the puzzle pieces in the right order.
 Many times I don't have the fundamental shape right, and I'm glad I didn't spend more time finessing the content.